denten-books/plain-text/1-device.md

-round tunnels, but a week later nobody was playing anymore and thick snow was falling instead; and now when, cautiously probing the treacherous glaze of the sidewalk with my thick rubber-heeled stick, I go out in the flat gray light of the morning, an even stripe of fresh snow stretches along the upper side of each black pipe [...]
-Today someone wrote "Otto" with his finger on the strip of virgin snow, and I thought how beautifully that name, with its two soft o's flanking the pair of gentle consonants suited the silent layer of snow upon that pipe with its two orifices and its tacit tunnel [@nabokov_guide_1976, 27;
+round tunnels, but a week later nobody was playing anymore and thick snow was falling instead; and now when, cautiously probing the treacherous glaze of the sidewalk with my thick rubber-heeled stick, I go out in the flat gray light of early morning, an even stripe of fresh snow stretches along the upper side of each black pipe [...]
+Today someone wrote "Otto" with his finger on the strip of virgin snow, and I thought how beautifully that name, with its two soft o's flanking the pair of gentle consonants, suited the silent layer of snow upon that pipe with its two orifices and its tacit tunnel [@nabokov_guide_1976, 27;
 @johnson_guide_1979, 354].